ouspg/CompSec/Lab5_ChipWhisperer/README.md

 __What to do to complete this task?__

-Now you have to combine those scripts to the program which automatically solves the key for you.
-Notice that you will most likely change several hardcoded values and possibly make small modifications to make the code to work.
+**Now you have to combine those scripts to one program which automatically solves the key for you from recorded traces.** Notice that you will most likely change several hardcoded values and make small modifications to given code pieces to make it work.
+This task would be too easy if it was only simple copy-pasting.

-Your complete program should be able to require correct keys `8140` and `ABE2` for corresponding traces.
+Your complete program should be able to solve correct keys `8140` and `ABE2` from corresponding traces.

-Can your program solve key `ABE3` from corresponding trace?
+**Answer the next question:** Can program solve key `ABE3` from corresponding trace?
 If not, tell why it does not work.
-How you could fix that?
+How you could fix that? (*You do not have to implement your answer, just tell how you would do it.*)

 **TIPS & TRICKS**